Tianyi2/2023_SP51_CMS_GroupB/site.md

 ##### 6. Gutenberg
 Gutenberg introduces a modular approach to modifying our entire site.
 We used  Gutenberg to add and adjust widgets, design our site headers, footers, and navigation with full site editing support.

+##### 7. Smart Slider 3
+We used Smart Slider 3  to create sliders.
+We can edit our slides as we used to in page builders.
+Drop layers after each other and structure them with rows and columns.